FidelusAleksander/ghcertified/content/questions/advanced_security/question-014.md

 ---
 archetype: "questions"
 title: "Question 014"
 question: "You have included some fake secrets in your test code and they have been picked up by GitHub's secret scanning.
-What can you do to tell GitHub that these are fake secrets and can be ignored?
+What can you do to tell GitHub that these are fake secrets used in tests and can be ignored by secret scanning?
 (Choose two.)"
 draft: false
 ---